Performance and Lifecycle Reliability for your Wind Turbine Assets

 - Identify and mitigate defective repairs, increasing the life of your wind turbine.

-- Keep your turbine up and running, operates with your blades still rotating, which maintains output and saves you money and increases the wind turbine’s lifecycle
+- Keep your turbine up and running, since SABRE can be completed with your blades still rotating, which maintains output and saves you money and increases the wind turbine’s lifecycle

 CONTACT GE TODAY